 Crispy Homemade French Fries (restaurant quality) are EASY to make at home, using this classic 2 step process that ensures a crisp exterior, but soft inside!Crispy Homemade French Fries (restaurant quality) are EASY to make at home, using this classic 2 step process that ensures a crisp exterior, but soft inside!

-I LOVE french fries, which is both a blessing and a curse.
-A blessing because Crispy Homemade French Fries are easy to make and delicious, and a curse, because they are easy to make and delicious!
+I LOVE French fries, which is both a blessing and a curse.
+A blessing because Crispy Homemade French Fries are easy to make and delicious, and a curse because they are easy to make and delicious!
 See my dilemma?
 Uh Huh.

-I tried a recipe for beer battered fish last year, and ended up making some homemade french fries (chips) to serve on the side.
+I tried a recipe for beer battered fish last year and ended up making some homemade French fries (chips) to serve on the side.
 Boy, oh boy… they were delicious, and actually very easy to make.
 Crispy on the outside… soft on the inside.
 Thought I’d share it with you.

-By the way… do you know the history of how french fries came to be?
+By the way, do you know the history of how French fries came to be?
 There’s an interesting article on Wikipedia that is full of interesting facts you might enjoy reading.

 Scroll Down For A Printable Recipe Card At The Bottom Of The Page

-Here’s How To Make Delicious Homemade French Fries:
+How To Make Crispy Homemade French Fries

-Peel, rinse, and then cut the potatoes, by slicing them lengthwise into 1 inch slices.
+Peel, rinse, and then cut the potatoes, by slicing them lengthwise into 1-inch slices.
 Cut each slice into finger thickness sized strips.
 Dry the potatoes as much as you can by patting them dry with paper towels.

-Potatoes are cut into sticks before frying
+Potatoes are cut into sticks before frying.

 Cooking Homemade French Fries

-To ensure you get a good “fry” on the potatoes, make sure the oil is heated to 350 degrees.
-Carefully add cut, dried potatoes into the hot oil.
-Let them cook for about 8 minutes, turning to cook on both sides.
+To ensure you get a good “fry” on the potatoes, make sure the oil is heated to 350°F. Carefully add the cut and dried potatoes into the hot oil.

 French fries are cooked in oil for the first fry.